Portland Women in Technology: Dissolution

 On February 6, 2024, PDXWIT's board announced their vote to shut down the organization due to "falling corporate funding for sponsorship".
 Lack of sponsorship renewals, failed return on investment in fundraising opportunities, and competition for limited nonprofit funding among corporate entities all contributed to this decision.

+Reawakening

+In January, 2026, the PDXWIT Meetup, along with the pre-existing Slack channel was reimagined as a grassroots organization by Kellyn Gorman, a long-time technical executive in the industry.
+With the recognition of post-pandemic and economic changes, the new organization, through the support of volunteers, created a not-for-profit group, supported by a new website pdxwit.net along with a Discord server to support communication.
+The goal of the group was to assist the women in technology of the Portland area with career guidance, networking and technical training.